JamesParsons/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

+These sketches are assuming a fast and accurate distance sensor with a wide range.
+A few of the applications also assume that the feedback from the sensor is fast.
+One of the issues these sketches raise is the quickness and strength of the servo motors.
+The distance sensor is a useful sensor, but its primarily usability seems to be in triggering an on / off state for other actuators or outputs.

 **\*\*\*Pick one of these designs to prototype.\*\*\***